giacomo-romanini/giacomo-romanini.github.io/_pages/about.md

       <br>

       <span class="paper-meta">
-        With G. Magerman, A. Palazzolo, E. Dhyne, A. Borsos, D. Kulikov,
+        with G. Magerman, A. Palazzolo, E. Dhyne, A. Borsos, D. Kulikov,
         A. Linarello, A. Paulus, and M. Saldias.
       </span>
     </li>